graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 If the server's response contains a body it should follow the requirements for [GraphQL response](https://graphql.github.io/graphql-spec/June2018/#sec-Response).

-Note: For any non-2XX response, the client should not rely on the body to be in GraphQL format since the source of the response may not be the GraphQL server but instead some intermediary such as API gateways, firewalls, etc.
+Note: For any non-`2XX` response, the client should not rely on the body to be in GraphQL format since the source of the response may not be the GraphQL server but instead some intermediary such as API gateways, firewalls, etc.

 ## Status Codes

-If the response has Content-Type GraphQL and contains a non-null `data` entry, then it MUST have status code `2xx`, and it SHOULD have status code `200`.
+If the response has Content-Type GraphQL and contains a non-null `data` entry, then it MUST have status code `2xx`, and it SHOULD have status code `200` (Okay).

 If the response has Content-Type GraphQL and has a non-`2xx` status code, the `data` entry must be either: